photocatalysta/42_2_push_swap/README.md

 # Actions allowed

+At the beginning:

+* The stack a contains a random amount of negative and/or positive numbers which cannot be duplicated.
+* The stack b is empty.

+The goal is to sort in ascending order numbers into stack a.

+To do so you have the following operations at your disposal:

 * Swap: swap the position of the two elements on top of the list.
 This can be done for Stack A, Stack B or both at the same time;
+  * `sa` (swap a): Swap the first 2 elements at the top of stack a.
+Do nothing if there is only one or no elements.
+  * `sb` (swap b): Swap the first 2 elements at the top of stack b.
+Do nothing if there is only one or no elements.
+  * `ss` : sa and sb at the same time.

+* Push stack: Move the top element of Stack A to the top of Stack B or viceversa.
+  * `pb` (push b): Take the first element at the top of a and put it at the top of b.
+Do nothing if a is empty.
+  * `pa` (push a): Take the first element at the top of b and put it at the top of a.
+Do nothing if b is empty.

-* Rotate up: The first element of the stack becomes the last and all the others are pushed one place up.
+* Rotate (Up): The first element of the stack becomes the last and all the others are pushed one place up.
 This can be done for Stack A, Stack B or both at the same time;
+  * `ra` (rotate a): Shift up all elements of stack a by 1.
+The first element becomes the last one.
+  * `rb` (rotate b): Shift up all elements of stack b by 1.
+The first element becomes the last one.
+  * `rr` : ra and rb at the same time.

-* Rotate down: The last element of the stack becomes the first one and all the others are pushed down a position.
+* Rotate reverse (Down): The last element of the stack becomes the first one and all the others are pushed down a position.
 This can be done for Stack A, Stack B or both at the same time;
-* Change of stack: Move the top element of Stack A to the top of Stack B or viceversa.
+  * `rra` (reverse rotate a): Shift down all elements of stack a by 1.
+The last element becomes the first one.
+  * `rrb` (reverse rotate b): Shift down all elements of stack b by 1.
+The last element becomes the first one.
+  * `rrr` : rra and rrb at the same time.

 # The algorithm to be used